 Besides configuring the recording schedule, you have to configure the settings on the Motion Detection and Alarm Input Settings interfaces.
+Please refer to Section 错误!未找到引用源。.and Section 9.1.1 for detailed information.

 Record Triggered by Events

 If you select Event, the video will be recorded if any of the events is triggered.
 Besides configuring the recording schedule, you have to configure the event settings.